 - petl stands for "Python ETL."

-Bonobo is a lightweight Python ETL framework that's incredibly easy-to-use and lets you rapidly deploy pipelines and execute them in parallel.
-With Bonobo you can extract from a variety of sources (e.g., CSV, JSON, XML, XLS, SQL, etc.) and the entire transformation follows atomic UNIX principles.
-The best thing about Bonobos is that new users don't have to learn a new API.
-If you know Python, working in Bonobo is a breeze.
-Graphs can be built with business needs in mind, and you can build your own library or do simple ETL batch automation.
+Bonobo is a lightweight Python ETL tool that's relatively easy to use for rapidly deploying pipelines and executing them in parallel.
+Bonobo extracts data from multiple sources — CSV, JSON, XML, XLS, SQL, etc. — and follows atomic UNIX principles.
+The best thing about Bonobos is that users don't have to learn a new API.
+So if you know Python, working in Bonobo is a breeze.
+You can build graphs with business requirements in mind, create libraries, and perform (simple) ETL batch automation.

-- There is an official Bonobos Docker extension that lets you run jobs within Docker containers.
+- An official Bonobo Docker extension lets you run jobs within Docker containers.

 - Bonobo has CLI execution.